aerickt/steno-dictionaries/README.md

  - `AL/TRAOU/WEUS/TEUBG` → altruistic
  - `KOPB/TKAOU/WEUT` → conduit

-When it is ambiguous as to whether `W` or `KWR` is used, there should be options for both.
-Add alternatives to your dictionary if they make sense to you.
+When it is ambiguous as to whether to use `W` or `KWR`, outlines containing both should be available.

+> Add alternatives to your dictionary if none of the available are intuitive to you.

-However, beware of attempting to rely too heavily linker chords it is not the point of this dictionary to utilize them universally.
+However, beware of attempting to rely too heavily on linker chords as this dictionary does not use them universally.
+Attempting to use them excessively will result in thousands of entries needing to be added.

 The following are words that unnecessarily use the `KWR` linker:
  - `TPRAFRPB/KWRAOEUZ` (franchise) ❌